Daniel P. Beard: Career

-Beard began his career with the Library of Congress in 1970 where he worked for the Congressional Research Service, and he served as an Assistant Director on President Jimmy Carter’s Domestic Policy Staff now known as the Domestic Policy Council in the White House (1977).
+Beard began his career with the Library of Congress in 1970 where he worked for the Congressional Research Service, and he served as an assistant director on President Jimmy Carter’s Domestic Policy Staff now known as the Domestic Policy Council in the White House (1977).

-He also served as a Deputy Assistant Secretary in the United States Department of the Interior during the Carter Administration and served as Chief of Staff for Montana Senator Max Baucus (1982-1984).
+He also served as a Deputy Assistant Secretary in the United States Department of the Interior during the Carter Administration and served as Chief of Staff for Montana Senator Max Baucus (1982–1984).

-From 1985-1993, he worked for the United States House Committee on Natural Resources where he was the Staff Director for the Water and Power Subcommittee before becoming Staff Director of the full committee in 1991.
+From 1985 to 1993, he worked for the United States House Committee on Natural Resources where he was the Staff Director for the Water and Power Subcommittee before becoming Staff Director of the full committee in 1991.

 Beard was appointed to the position of Commissioner, United States Bureau of Reclamation by President Bill Clinton in 1993.
 He served in that position until September 1995.

 He was elected to the position of Chief Administrative Officer of the United States House of Representatives in February 2007 and remained in that position until resigning in July 2010.
 While in that position, he assisted in development and implementation of the Green the Capitol Program, an initiative to make the United States Capitol a more environmentally sustainable workplace, the mission to make the millions of square feet of Capitol infrastructure a model of sustainability.

 Beard serves on the board of trustees of the American Forest Foundation.

+Recently Beard has called upon the new Trump administration to eliminate The Bureau of Reclamation.